-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities;

+Level 2 -Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and

+Level 3 - Inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-13. Management of Capital
+14. Management of Capital

 The Corporation's primary objectives in capital management are to safeguard the Corporation's ability to continue as a going concern in order to provide returns for shareholders and to maintain sufficient funds to finance the development of the Soledad and Aija Projects.
 Capital is comprised of the Corporation's shareholders' equity.
 The Corporation manages its capital structure to maximize its financial flexibility making adjustments to it in response to changes in economic conditions and the risk characteristics of the underlying assets and business opportunities.
 To maintain or adjust its capital structure, the Corporation may attempt to issue new shares, issue debt, acquire or dispose of assets or adjust the amount of cash.
 The Corporation is not subject to any externally imposed capital requirements.
-The Corporation did not change its approach to capital management during the year ended May 31, 2021.
+The Corporation did not change its approach to capital management during the year ended May 31, 2022.

-14. Segmented Information
+15. Segmented Information

 The Corporation operates in one reportable segment, the exploration and development of unproven exploration and evaluation assets.
-The Corporation's primary exploration and evaluation assets are located in Peru and its corporate assets, comprising mainly of cash and cash equivalents, are located in Canada.
+The Corporation's primary exploration and evaluation assets are located in Peru and its corporate assets, comprising mainly cash, are located in Canada.
 The Corporation is in the exploration stage and has no reportable segment revenues or operating results.